Szczensny/teaching_sql/README.md

 1. open in web browser http://localhost:5050
 2. login using user postgres password postgres

-When adding server in pgAdmin use those creds
+When adding server in pgAdmin use those creds (right click on Servers then Create -> Server...)
 - user: _postgres_
 - password: _postgres_
 - database: _postgres_